BigData-SRH/ProjectTemplate/README.md

 - Data: when you access correct data, place it in [`data/`](./data/) folder
 - Results: the folder [`results/`](./result/) contains our figures and tables.

 ---
-- Read more about this project on Medium: <Medium_Article_link>
----

 ## 📑 Project Outline